 A multidisciplinary approach is used to discuss the structure and function of connective tissue matrix in health and disease.
 The differentiation and regulation of cells in connective tissues is covered in general, with some emphasis given to periodontal tissues and bone.
 Most of the material is presented in seminars, in discussions of relevant publications and may include student presentations and the preparation of a grant application.
 The course is designed to accommodate primarily the interests of graduate students.
-(Offered in alternate years - not available 2012-2013) C.A.G.
-MCCULLOCH, H.C.
-TENENBAUM
+(Offered in alternate years - available 2013-14; not available 2014-2015) C.A.G.
+MCCULLOCH

-DEN1081H Bone Interfacing Implants
+DEN1081S Bone Interfacing Implants

 This course discusses the concept of the bone/implant interface by combining the multidisciplinary approach necessary to understand both the material and biological aspects of the interface.
 All materials currently used in bone implants are treated from a surface science perspective together with the activities of both major types of bone cells; osteoblasts and osteoclasts.
 The cell biological aspects of the interface are covered within the context of explaining the tissue arrangements found at bone implant surfaces.
-(Offered in alternate years - not available 2012-2013).
+(Offered in alternate years - available 2013-14).